-With the Bank of England (BoE) cutting the base rate to 4.75%, many savers will be wondering what the future has in store.
+With the Bank of England (BoE) lowering the base rate to 4.5%, many savers will be wondering what the future has in store.

 Read on to discover if and when interest rates are likely to increase or decrease again, and what this could mean for savings accounts.

-Interest rates: The Bank of England reduced the base rate to 4.75% on 7 November
+Interest rates: The Bank of England cut the base rate to 4.5% on 6 February

 In February 2022, the BoE announced the base rate would increase to 0.5% as spiralling energy costs pushed inflation to a 30-year high.
 Interest rates rose again in April 2022, and by a further 0.25% in May 2022 to reach 1.00%, which was the highest level in 13 years at the time.
 However, with inflation still climbing, the BoE continued to increase the base rate – and by August 2023, the rate was set at 5.25%, marking the 14th consecutive rise by the Bank.
 The BoE then held the rate at 5.25% seven consecutive times.

 In August 2024, the base rate was cut to 5% - the first reduction since March 2020.
-The BoE held the rate at 5% in September, and then cut it to 4.75% in November.
+The BoE held the rate at 5% in September, and then cut it to 4.75% in November, before holding it at 4.75% in December.
+In February 2025, the BoE cut the base rate to 4.5%.

 There are many factors that influence interest rates in the UK.
 These factors are all indicators of the strength of the UK economy, with things such as employment levels and financial growth acting as key metrics.